felipap/sicp-code/README.md

 The youtube classes from 1986 are available in 240p/360p, very poor quality for visualizing code.
 What I've done is

+Objective is make code easier to visualize and manipulate (as in case of copying what's written on the board).

 maintain consistency in notation, comments, indentation etc

 ToDo